 For lovers of live performance, on any given night there’s no place you’d rather be than Philadelphia.
-Right on Broad Street, the Kimmel Cultural Campus is a collection of performing arts venues including the Academy of Music and the Miller Theatre.
-Broadway shows dazzle at the Kimmel.
-The campus is home to the Philadelphia Orchestra, one of America’s “Big Five” symphony orchestras.
+Right on Broad Street, Ensemble Arts Philly is a collection of performing arts venues including the Academy of Music and the Miller Theatre.
+Broadway shows dazzle audiences every year.
+The Philadelphia Orchestra, one of America’s “Big Five” symphony orchestras, is a major part of Ensemble Arts Philly.
 Take in a show at the Walnut Street Theatre, America’s oldest theater presenting classic and undiscovered musicals and plays.

 The night is always still young when venturing out in Washington Square West and the Gayborhood.
 For a different type of show, Voyeur is an after-hours club energized by live DJs.
 Grab a nightcap at Time, a whiskey bar with nightly live jazz.
 Tabu is a LGBTQ+ sports bar with rotating theme nights and drag shows.
 At last call, head to Woody’s, an iconic LGBTQ+ bar housing drinks, dancing, and even a coffee room under one roof.